AnswerDotAI/gpu.cpp/README.md

 prebuilt shared library for the Dawn native WebGPU implementation automatically (using the `setup.py` script).
 This places the Dawn shared library in the `third_party/lib` directory.
 Afterwards you should see `libdawn.dylib` on MacOS or `libdawn.so` on Linux.
-This download only occurs the first time, after which the shared library is reused for builds.
+This download only occurs the first time.

-The build process itself should take a second or two - both the implementation code in `examples/hello_world/run.cpp` and the core library in `gpu.h` is very small to make compilation iterations fast.
+The build process itself should take a second or two - the core library in `gpu.h` are kept small by design to make compilation iterations fast.

 If the build and executions is successful, you should see the output of the GELU computation: